NigelFell/milestone-project1/README.md

     3. As a Frequent User, I want to sign up to get email updates so that I am emailed about any changes to the dog grooming service.

-        1. The user navigate to the "Contact" page and tick the "Sign up for email updates" check box when entering their contact information.
+        1. The user can easily navigate to the "Contact" page and tick the "Sign up for email updates" check box when entering their contact information.

 ### Further Testing